PostHog/posthog.com/contents/blog/posthog-vs-matomo.md

 ## How is PostHog different from Matomo?

 ### 1. It's an all-in-one product analytics platform
 Matomo charges extra for product analytics features like funnel analysis, cohorts, path analysis, and session recording, and they're not tightly integrated.
-In PostHog, these are core features in all editions, including the open source release, while [Experimentation](/product/experimentation-suite) is [available for no cost up to 1 million events per month](/pricing).
+In PostHog, these are core features in all editions, including the open source release, while [Experimentation](/product/experimentation-suite) is [free up to 1 million events per month](/pricing).

 ### 2. Seamless integration with modern data stacks
 PostHog is built to work seamlessly with your data stack.
 That means we offer data import and export integrations with [most popular data warehouses](#integrations-and-data-sources), as well as numerous integrations with CRMs (Hubspot, Salesforce), data platforms (Segment, Airbyte, Rudderstack), engineering tools (PagerDuty, Sentry), and more via the [PostHog App Store](/apps).